 Here are some of 8×8’s notable features:

-- Integrated contact center: Advanced call routing, IVR, analytics, and omnichannel support capabilities.
+- Integrated contact center: Advanced call routing, IVR, and omnichannel support.

-- Compliance certifications: HIPAA, GDPR, SOC 2, and more for regulated industries.
+- Compliance certifications: HIPAA, GDPR, and SOC 2 compliant.

-Pros: Exceptional international coverage, integrated contact center capabilities, strong compliance certifications, and reliable global performance.
+Pros: Exceptional international coverage, integrated contact center, strong compliance.

 Who is 8×8 best for?